-- CMMVC5707E Required parameters are missing. - CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5790E The node was not added to the cluster because the maximum number of nodes has been reached. - CMMVC5791E The action failed because an entity that was specified in the command does not exist. - CMMVC5792E The action failed because the I/O group is used for recovery. - CMMVC5793E The node was not added to the cluster because the I/O group already contains a pair of nodes. - CMMVC5777E The node was not added to the I/O group because the other node in the I/O group is in the same power domain. - CMMVC6201E The node could not be added, because incompatible software: status code [%1].
+- CMMVC5707E Required parameters are missing. - CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5790E The node was not added to the cluster because the maximum number of nodes has been reached. - CMMVC5791E The action failed because an entity that was specified in the command does not exist. - CMMVC5792E The action failed because the I/O group is used for recovery. - CMMVC5793E The node was not added to the cluster because the I/O group already contains a pair of nodes. - CMMVC5777E The node was not added to the I/O group because the other node in the I/O group is in the same power domain. - CMMVC6201E The node could not be added, because incompatible software: status code [%1]. - CMMVC6252E The command failed authorization because the session SSH key is wrong or was deleted. - CMMVC6253E The command failed authorization because the session SSH key does not have the requisite role.

-svcservicetask addnode -wwnodename 210000e08b053564 -iogrp io grp0 applysoftware
+svcservicetask addnode -wwnodename 210000e08b053564 -iogrp io_grp0 applysoftware